George Nkencho ‘needed help, not bullets’, his sister says

 Family asks Minister for Justice for full independent inqury into fatal shooting by gardaí

+George Nkencho who was fatally shot by Gardaí in the Manorfields area of Clonee, Dublin on December 30th, 2020.

-(L to R) Ruth Coppinger (Socialist Party member); Gloria Nkencho, sister of George NKencho; and Socialist Party TD Mick Barry during a press brieifing before handing in a submission to the Minister for Justice outside Leinster House, Kildare Street, Dublin.
+(L to R) Ruth Coppinger (former Solidarity TD); Gloria Nkencho, sister of George NKencho; and Solidarity TD Mick Barry during a press brieifing before handing in a submission to the Minister for Justice outside Leinster House, Kildare Street, Dublin.
 Photograph: Gareth Chaney/Collins

 George Nkencho, who was fatally shot by gardaí in December, “needed help, not bullets”, his sister Gloria Nkencho has said, adding she believed class was a factor in his being shot dead rather than race.